Thanks to the independent support and generosity of companies our teams can provide emergency medical care where it is needed most.

 One hundred percent of our donations come from individuals and organisation like yours.

-Private support enables us to be independent and neutral.
-It means we can act quickly in an emergency and go where others cannot; it means we are often the first in, and the last out.
+Private support enables us to be independent.
+It means we can act quickly in an emergency and go where others cannot; it means we are often the first on the scene of a crisis.

 A partnership with MSF can bring many benefits to your company, whilst helping to save the lives of people affected by conflict, natural disasters, and epidemics in over 70 countries: